-With no relative pronoun or prepositional phrase, you still need something to further clarify and specify what it’s referring to.
+With no relative pronoun or prepositional phrase, you need something to specify what the demonstrative noun is referring to.

-This is when you add the appropriate suffix, either -çi for something that’s close to you, or -là for something that’s further away.
+This is when you add the appropriate suffix, either -çi for something that’s close to you, or -là for something that’s farther away.

 Je regarde celui-ci. — I’m looking at this one here.

 As-tu vu celles-là? —Have you seen those over there?